JoonasMagi/uptime-tracker/README.md

-# Uptime Tracker - Kasutajalood
+# Uptime Tracker - User Stories

-## Projekti ülevaade
+## Project Overview
-Uptime tracker rakendus veebisaitide kättesaadavuse monitoorimiseks, arendatav TDD (Test-Driven Development) meetodil.
+Uptime tracker application for monitoring website availability, developed using TDD (Test-Driven Development) methodology.

 ---

-## 1. Veebisaidi monitooringu lisamine

-**Kasutajalugu:** Kasutajana tahan lisada veebisaiti monitooringusse, et saaksin jälgida selle kättesaadavust.
+## User Story #1: Adding Website Monitoring

+**As a user**, I want to add a website to monitoring so that I can track its availability.

-### Aktsepteerimiskriteeriumid:
+### Acceptance Criteria:
-- [ ] Saan sisestada veebisaidi URL-i (nt. https://example.com)
+- [ ] I can enter a website URL (e.g., https://example.com)
-- [ ] Saan määrata kontrolli intervalli (1 min, 5 min, 15 min, 30 min, 1 tund)
+- [ ] I can set the check interval (1 min, 5 min, 15 min, 30 min, 1 hour)
-- [ ] Saan anda saidile nime/kirjelduse
+- [ ] I can provide a name/description for the site
-- [ ] Süsteem valideerib URL-i formaadi õigsust
+- [ ] The system validates URL format correctness
-- [ ] Saan salvestada monitooringu konfiguratsiooni
+- [ ] I can save the monitoring configuration
-- [ ] Kuvatakse kinnitus monitooringu edukast lisamisest
+- [ ] A confirmation of successful monitoring addition is displayed

 ---

-## 2. Reaalajas staatuse vaatamine

-**Kasutajalugu:** Kasutajana tahan näha kõigi monitooritavate saitide praegust staatust, et teaksin kiiresti, mis on töökorras ja mis mitte.
+## User Story #2: Real-time Status Viewing

+**As a user**, I want to see the current status of all monitored sites so that I can quickly know what's working and what's not.

-### Aktsepteerimiskriteeriumid:
+### Acceptance Criteria:
-- [ ] Kuvatakse kõik monitooritavad saidid loendina
+- [ ] All monitored sites are displayed in a list
-- [ ] Iga saidi juures on nähtav praegune staatus (ONLINE/OFFLINE/UNKNOWN)
+- [ ] Current status is visible for each site (ONLINE/OFFLINE/UNKNOWN)
-- [ ] Kuvatakse viimase kontrolli aeg
+- [ ] Last check time is displayed
-- [ ] Kuvatakse vastuse aeg millisekundites
+- [ ] Response time in milliseconds is shown
-- [ ] Online saidid on roheliselt märgitud
+- [ ] Online sites are marked in green
-- [ ] Offline saidid on punaselt märgitud
+- [ ] Offline sites are marked in red
-- [ ] Leht uueneb automaatselt iga 30 sekundi järel
+- [ ] The page auto-refreshes every 30 seconds

 ---

-## 3. Uptime statistika vaatamine
+## User Story #3: Uptime Statistics Viewing

-**Kasutajalugu:** Kasutajana tahan näha konkreetse saidi uptime statistikat erinevate ajaperioodide kohta, et saaksin hinnata selle usaldusväärsust.
+**As a user**, I want to see uptime statistics for a specific site over different time periods so that I can assess its reliability.

-### Aktsepteerimiskriteeriumid:
+### Acceptance Criteria:
-- [ ] Saan valida saidi klõpsates selle detailvaatesse
+- [ ] I can select a site by clicking to view its details
-- [ ] Kuvatakse uptime protsent viimase 24 tunni, 7 päeva ja 30 päeva kohta
+- [ ] Uptime percentage is displayed for the last 24 hours, 7 days, and 30 days
-- [ ] Kuvatakse keskmine vastuse aeg valitud perioodil
+- [ ] Average response time for the selected period is shown
-- [ ] Kuvatakse katkestuste arv ja kogukestus
+- [ ] Number and total duration of outages are displayed
-- [ ] Statistika arvutatakse õigesti monitooringu andmete põhjal
+- [ ] Statistics are calculated correctly based on monitoring data
-- [ ] Andmed kuvatakse selgelt loetavas formaadis
+- [ ] Data is presented in a clearly readable format

 ---

-## 4. Sisenematu saidi teavitused

-**Kasutajalugu:** Kasutajana tahan saada teavitust, kui mõni monitooritav sait muutub kättesaamatuks, et saaksin kiiresti reageerida.
+## User Story #4: Site Down Notifications

+**As a user**, I want to receive notifications when a monitored site becomes unavailable so that I can react quickly.

-### Aktsepteerimiskriteeriumid:
+### Acceptance Criteria:
-- [ ] Süsteem tuvastab, kui sait ei vasta 3 järjestikuse kontrolli jooksul
-- [ ] Saan seadistada e-maili aadressi teavituste saamiseks
-- [ ] Saan valida, milliste saitide kohta teavitusi saan
+- [ ] The system detects when a site doesn't respond for 3 consecutive checks
+- [ ] I can configure an email address for receiving notifications
+- [ ] I can choose which sites I want to receive notifications for
-- [ ] Teavitus saadetakse 5 minuti jooksul pärast probleemi tuvastamist
+- [ ] Notification is sent within 5 minutes after problem detection
-- [ ] Teavituses on kirjas saidi nimi, URL ja probleem
-- [ ] Saan hiljem teavituse, kui sait on taas kättesaadav
+- [ ] The notification includes site name, URL, and the problem
+- [ ] I receive a notification later when the site is available again

 ---

-## 5. Monitooringu haldamine

-**Kasutajalugu:** Kasutajana tahan hallata olemasolevaid monitooringe, et saaksin konfiguratsiooni muuta või mittevajalikke eemaldada.
+## User Story #5: Monitoring Management

+**As a user**, I want to manage existing monitors so that I can change configuration or remove unnecessary ones.

-### Aktsepteerimiskriteeriumid:
+### Acceptance Criteria:
+- [ ] I can view a list of all monitors
-- [ ] Saan vaadata kõigi monitooringute nimekirja
+- [ ] I can modify monitor name and check interval
-- [ ] Saan muuta monitooringu nime ja kontrolli intervalli
-- [ ] Saan monitooringu ajutiselt peatada ja taas käivitada
+- [ ] I can temporarily pause and restart monitoring
-- [ ] Saan monitooringu jäädavalt kustutada
+- [ ] I can permanently delete a monitor
-- [ ] Kustutamisel küsitakse kinnitust
+- [ ] Confirmation is requested when deleting
-- [ ] Muudatused jõustuvad koheselt
+- [ ] Changes take effect immediately
-- [ ] Kuvatakse kinnitus muudatuste salvestamisest
+- [ ] Confirmation of saved changes is displayed

 ---

-## TDD Arendusprotsess
+## TDD Development Process

-### Soovitatud järjekord implementeerimiseks:
-1. **Veebisaidi monitooringu lisamine** - põhifunktsionaalsus
-2. **Reaalajas staatuse vaatamine** - kasutajaliides ja andmete kuvamine
+### Recommended Implementation Order:
+1. **User Story #1: Adding Website Monitoring** - Core functionality
+2. **User Story #2: Real-time Status Viewing** - User interface and data display
-3. **Monitooringu haldamine** - CRUD operatsioonid
+3. **User Story #5: Monitoring Management** - CRUD operations
-4. **Uptime statistika vaatamine** - andmeanalüüs ja aruandlus
-5. **Sisenematu saidi teavitused** - teavituste süsteem
+4. **User Story #3: Uptime Statistics Viewing** - Data analysis and reporting
+5. **User Story #4: Site Down Notifications** - Notification system

-### TDD sammud iga kasutajaloo jaoks:
+### TDD Steps for Each User Story:
-1. **Red** - Kirjuta test, mis ebaõnnestub
+1. **Red** - Write a test that fails
-2. **Green** - Kirjuta minimaalne kood, et test läbiks
+2. **Green** - Write minimal code to make the test pass
-3. **Refactor** - Paranda koodi kvaliteeti, hoides teste rohelised
+3. **Refactor** - Improve code quality while keeping tests green

 ---

-## Tehnilised märkused
+## Technical Notes

-- Kõik aktsepteerimiskriteeriumid peaksid olema kaetud automatiseeritud testidega
-- Kasuta checkboxe märkimaks valmis kriteeriumeid
-- Iga kasutajaloo võib jagada väiksemateks alamülesanneteks
-- Dokumenteeri testijuhtumid ja nende tulemused
+- All acceptance criteria should be covered by automated tests
+- Use checkboxes to mark completed criteria
+- Each user story can be broken down into smaller sub-tasks
+- Document test cases and their results
+- Consider edge cases and error handling for each criterion
+- Maintain test coverage reports throughout development